aleksve/ischedule/README.md

 An elegant way to schedule periodic tasks in a Python program.
+Simple syntax, precise execution.

 **Basic example**